Radiation-Hydrodynamics Effects in an Inhomogeneous Medium: Current Understanding

-The effects of radiation transport through inhomogeneous media depends on the properties of the inhomogeneities.
-Studies of inhomogeneities generally consider a 2-component medium consisting of a radiation flow region with embedded clumps.
-Throughout this paper, we will refer to the ``flow" region as the lower-density region through which the radiation front propagates, and the clump region as the denser clumps around which the radiation flows.
+Here we review a couple of the current subgrid models.
+Throughout this paper, we will refer to the ``flow" region as the optically-thin region through which the radiation front propagates, and the clump region as the denser, optically-thick clumps around which the radiation flows.
 In experiments, the flow region is often composed of a silicate foam and the clumps are inclusions in that foam.
 In many astrophysical applications, the flow region is simply the lower density region where the clumps are produced by dense turbulent eddies.
 The effect of the clumps depends on their densities, opacities, specific heats, geometry, sizes, and covering fractions.
 It depends on the transport regime: diffusion limit, transport regime, free-streaming limit of the radiation flow.
 In the free-streaming limit, dense clumps can completely alter the nature of the flow.
 For instance, inhomogeneities in atmospheric clouds can lead to an increase in the albedo of the cloud layer, decreasing the amount of radiation that reaches a planet's surface.
 In the diffusive regime, radiation is more able to flow around clumps.
 Transport-regime conditions lie in between these two extremes.

 Many of the solutions developed for radiation transport in inhomoegeneous media are most appropriate in the diffusion limit.
 These methods often use Markov-process solutions~\citep{1986JQSRT..36..557V,1989TTSP...18..287M,1994JQSRT..51..467S,1995JQSRT..54..779S,2003JQSRT..81..451S,2003JQSRT..77..373K,2006JQSRT.101..269O,2007JQSRT.104...86O,2014arXiv1410.8200D} with Poisson distributions of the inhomogeneities.
 Some studies derived solutions assuming specific properties of the inhomogeneities~\citep{1988JQSRT..39..333V}.
 Other studies focused on understanding the solution limits~\citep{1989TTSP...18..287M, 2001JQSRT..70..115M}.
 The simplifications required in these analytic or semi-analytic solutions drove scientists to develop increasingly sophisticated modeling tools to capture radiation-flow in heterogeneous media~\citep{2011JQSRT.112..599B,osti_1824766,2021EPJWC.24704009L}.
 Many of the studies focused on developing reduced-order models that rely on a subset of the relevant physics (e.g. mean free path with respect to clump size, number density of clumps, clump spacing, etc.).